 To reduce stress, you might have to schedule a daily stress reduction technique into your day.
 Go ahead and set an alarm to remind yourself it’s time for you!
 Spend at least 15-20 minutes daily in self-care, whether it’s meditation, mindfulness, Yoga from home, a soak in Epson salts, or completely unplugging and sitting in a quiet room.
 Also remember to take deep breaths throughout the day.

-#6 Exercise (but not over doing it with HIIT)
+#6 Exercise (but not over doing it)

 Aerobic exercise is great to improve insulin sensitivity and strength training to build lean muscle mass can help give your blood sugar somewhere to go (other than being stored as fat or staying as blood as high blood sugar.)